japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 = [[DAGSchedulerEventProcessLoop]] DAGSchedulerEventProcessLoop

-*DAGSchedulerEventProcessLoop* is an event processing thread to handle xref:scheduler:DAGSchedulerEvent.adoc[DAGSchedulerEvents] asynchronously and serially (one by one).
+*DAGSchedulerEventProcessLoop* is an event processing thread to handle scheduler:DAGSchedulerEvent.md[DAGSchedulerEvents] asynchronously and serially (one by one).

 DAGSchedulerEventProcessLoop is registered under the name of *dag-scheduler-event-loop*.

-The purpose of the DAGSchedulerEventProcessLoop is to have a separate thread to process events asynchronously alongside xref:scheduler:DAGScheduler.adoc[DAGScheduler].
+The purpose of the DAGSchedulerEventProcessLoop is to have a separate thread to process events asynchronously alongside scheduler:DAGScheduler.md[DAGScheduler].

 [[dagScheduler]]
-When created, DAGSchedulerEventProcessLoop gets the reference to the owning xref:scheduler:DAGScheduler.adoc[DAGScheduler] that it uses to call event handler methods on.
+When created, DAGSchedulerEventProcessLoop gets the reference to the owning scheduler:DAGScheduler.md[DAGScheduler] that it uses to call event handler methods on.

 DAGSchedulerEventProcessLoop uses {java-javadoc-url}/java/util/concurrent/LinkedBlockingDeque.html[java.util.concurrent.LinkedBlockingDeque] blocking deque that grows indefinitely (up to {java-javadoc-url}/java/lang/Integer.html#MAX_VALUE[Integer.MAX_VALUE] events).